The perfect holiday read, recommended by thousands of readers

 But the final wishes of the 'Keeper of Lost Things' have unforeseen repercussions which trigger a most serendipitous series of encounters...

-Ruth Hogan's second novel A Beginner's Guide to Drowning is now available for pre-order
+Ruth Hogan's second novel The Particular Wisdom of Sally Red Shoes is now available for pre-order

 This is the first book I read in 2017 - and if another as good comes along in the next 12 months, I'll eat my special gold reviewing spectacles.
 Hogan's touching, funny and romantic debut is that rare and precious thing: a real story with brilliant characters...
 Wonderful stuff and the perfect cure for the New Year blues' — Daily Mail